MicrosoftDocs/fabric-docs/docs/real-time-analytics/realtime-analytics-tutorial.md

 ## Connect the cloud connection to your Real-time Analytics database

 In the following step, you'll create a data connection in your database, which connects a table in your database to the Event Hubs cloud connection that you created.
-This connection will allow you to use your Event Hubs instance and get data into the specified table using specified data mapping.
+This connection will allow you to use your event hub and get data into the target table using a specified data mapping.

-### Destination tab
+### Get data from Event Hubs

 1. Navigate to your KQL Database.